Kim Kardashian Called Out For Apparent Awkward Photoshop Fail On Her Thumb

 All the latest talk over Kardashian’s oddly shaped thumb and strange hand also stretched to other social media sites.

-The reality star also shared the same image to her Twitter account where others fans also responded to what they claimed was the big editing mistake on her hand.
+The reality star also shared the same image to her Twitter account where other fans also responded to what they claimed was the big editing mistake on her hand.

 That hand has to be photoshopped surely?